BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/thorins_company.md

 ## SPECIAL RULES

-**March to the Lonely Mountain** - If your Army contains only Thorin's Company models, then friendly Dwarf models may spend their Will Points to declare a Heroic March instead of using Might Points, even if they do not normally have the ability to declare a Heroic March.
+**March to the Lonely Mountain** - If your Army contains only Thorin's Company models, then friendly Dwarf models may spend their Will Points to declare a [Heroic March] instead of using Might Points, even if they do not normally have the ability to declare a [Heroic March].

 **"We're making a long-term deposit"** - At the beginning of the game, choose one Objective Marker on the board.
-Friendly Dwarf models within range of the chosen Objective Marker gain the Dominant (2) special rule.
+Friendly Dwarf models within range of the chosen Objective Marker gain the [Dominant] (2) special rule.

 **Family Ties** - The Dwarves of Thorin's Company are divided into Family Groups, which are as follows:
 Balin and Dwalin.